 Josh Betz, MS, is biostatistician in the Johns Hopkins Biostatistics Consulting Center and is a research associate in the Department of Biostatistics at the Johns Hopkins Bloomberg School of Public Health.
 He obtained his MS in biostatistics from the University of Maryland Baltimore County in 2012 and joined Johns Hopkins shortly afterwards.

-Nicholas Reed, AuD is an assistant professor in the Departments of Epidemiology at the Johns Hopkins University Bloomberg School of Public Health and Otolaryngology-Head and Neck Surgery at the Johns Hopkins University School of Medicine.
-He completed his clinical doctorate at Towson University and clinical fellowship at Georgetown University Hospital.
+Nicholas Reed, AuD is an assistant professor in the Department of Epidemiology at Johns Hopkins Bloomberg School of Public Health with a joint appointment in the Department of Otolaryngology-Head and Neck Surgery at Johns Hopkins School of Medicine.

 Copyright 2018· All rights reserved